SamShiSS/speller/README.md

 dictionary.{c,h}: In these two files are four functions used by speller.c: load (for loading the dictionary file), check (for checking the spelling in text), size (for calculating size of the dictionary), unload (for unloading the dictionary file)

-My speller algorithm currently ranks 88/724 in fastest runtime competition! https://speller.cs50.net/cs50/2018/x/challenges/speller/
+My speller algorithm currently ranks 88/724 in the class's fastest runtime competition! https://speller.cs50.net/cs50/2018/x/challenges/speller/